ewyuan/life-satisfaction-analysis/README.md

 * Variable Name: UWS_230 and SLM_01 - Usual work schedule description and Feelings about life as a whole.
 * Variable Name: FAMINCG2 and SLM_01 - Family income - Total (before tax) and Feelings about life as a whole.
 * Variable Name: DWELC and SLM_01 - Dwelling type of the respondent and Feelings about life as a whole.
+* Variable Name: EHG3_01B and SLM_01 - Education - Highest certificate, diploma or degree and Feelings about life as a whole.

 ### Questionnaire for 2017 data
 Link is [here](https://www23.statcan.gc.ca/imdb/p3Instr.pl?Function=assembleInstr&lang=en&Item_Id=335815)